Some People Have Real Problems: Singles

+The first single "Day Too Soon" was released on 12 November 2007 in the UK, and it was followed by "The Girl You Lost to Cocaine" on 21 April 2008.
+Later "The Girl You Lost to Cocaine" was followed by "Soon We'll Be Found", which was released on 13 October 2008 as third single of the album.
+"Buttons" was released as the fourth single in November 2008.
+In 1 January 2009, "Academia" was released as the fifth and final single from the album.

+Critical reception

 Some People Have Real Problems received generally favourable reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 64, based on 20 reviews.

-Reviewers such as Rolling Stone and The Guardian (both of whom awarded the album 2 out of 5 stars) and Robert Christgau (who gave it a "dud" score) were highly critical.
-Other reviewers, however, such as Allmusic and Slant (both of whom awarded the album 4.5 out of 5 stars) and Entertainment Weekly (who gave the album an "A−") were highly positive towards the album.
+Reviewers such as Rolling Stone and The Guardian, both of whom awarded the album 2 out of 5 stars, and Robert Christgau who gave it a "dud" score were highly critical.
+Other reviewers, however, such as AllMusic and Slant both of whom awarded the album 4.5 out of 5 stars and Entertainment Weekly who gave the album an "A−" were highly positive towards the album.

+Chart performance

+Following its release, the album debuted at number 26 on the US Billboard 200 chart, selling about 20,000 copies in its first week.
+The album was also chosen as iTunes' Top Pop Album of 2008.
+The album was certified Gold by the Australian Recording Industry Association in 2011.

 Track listing

-All tracks produced by Jimmy Hogarth.
+All tracks were produced by Jimmy Hogarth.